partiallyordered/postman-migration/Proposal.md

 ### Jest

 #### What is Jest?
 Jest is a very popular and maintained Javascript test runner.
-Users write Javascript tests in the following style:
+Users write Javascript tests in a style very similar to a range of other runners such as _Ava_ and _Mocha_.
+An example:
 ```javascript
 describe('Quoting service', () => {
     it('quotes stuff', () => {